trbabb/geomc/doc/style_guide.md

 Do not allocate memory if it can be avoided.
 Stack variables and stack-allocated arrays are always preferable where possible.

-Do not use logic with "epislons" if it can be avoided, especially since most code is templated.
-The scale of a sensible epsilon would be dependent on the template parameter type).
+Do not use logic with "epislons" if it can be avoided, especially since most code is templated, and the scale of a sensible epsilon would be dependent on the template parameter type.
 Arithmetic accuracy should fail naturally at machine precision.

+Yes:

+    T x = vec.mag();
+    if (x != 0) vec /= x;

+No:

+    // calculation becomes invalid around the scale of EPSILON, rather than 1ulp.
+    T x = vec.mag();
+    if (x > EPSILON) vec /= x;

+(There is one (rare) exception, which is when choosing between two strategies that each return a more accurate result depending on scale; for example, a complete formula vs. its taylor series approximation near an unstable point.
+In these cases the numerical considerations should be well understood, and the two strategies should perform demonstrably better in their respective domains).

 Loop variables should be type `index_t`, which will be 64-bit on 64-bit platforms, allowing for traversal of very large arrays: